8:00AM – 9:00AM Advanced Vocational Skills

 Teacher Bio:

 Hello all!
 When I discovered that this course needed a teacher, I jumped at the opportunity.
 In 2008, I graduated from Austin Peay State University with a Bachelor’s in English, minoring in Secondary Education.
 Although I have never used that degree professionally, my experiences in college prepared me to teach this course, and getting back to those roots has certainly reignited that interest.
-This school year marks my fifth year both homeschooling my son (Owen, who is 8) and daughter (AJ, who is 12) and teaching at CCA.
+This school year marks my 6th year both homeschooling my son (Owen, who is 9) and daughter (AJ, who is 13) and teaching at CCA.
 I enjoy reading, history, hiking, kayaking, being creative in any way, running my art studio, and planning.
 I look forward to having all of the students in class!

-11:00AM – 12:00PM 9th Grade English
+11:00AM – 12:00PM Calligraphy (Spring Semester)

 Optional Lab: